wdi-sg/pokedex-express-update-delete/README.md

 * Add a link in `pokemon.handlebars` that when clicked, redirects the user to the edit page for that pokemon (eg. on `/2`, a user should be able to click a hyperlink that brings her to `/2/edit`) - this will eliminate the need for the user to type the route on the browser address bar

 * Validate each field to ensure only sensible inputs are accepted before saving to pokedex.json (eg. `name` should not have numbers)

+## Reference for UPDATE and DELETE

+[Here](https://github.com/wdi-sg/express-reference/tree/update) is an example repo with UPDATE and DELETE functionality in the Pokedex app.